DanielMFernandes/CCNA_Course_Notes/Course_Notes/FTP_and_TFTP.md

 - When the client sends the first message to the server, the DESTINATION PORT is UDP 69 and the SOURCE PORT is a random EPHEMERAL PORT
 - This “random port” is called a “TRANSFER IDENTIFIER” (TID) and identifies the DATA TRANSFER
 - The SERVER then also selects a RANDOM TID to use as a SOURCE PORT when it replies, NOT UDP 69
-- When the CLIENT sends the NEXT message, the DESTINATION PORT will be the SERVER’S TID, NOT UDP 69
+- When the client sends the next message, the destination port will be the SERVER’S TID, NOT UDP 69

 UDP PORT 69 (TFTP) is only used at the initial request message